Biology and Geology 3rd compulsory secondary education

 It should be considered a definitive method of contraception, although the functionality of the fallopian tubes can now be restored.

 Surgical intervention consisting of sectioning and sewing the vas deferens to prevent the sperm from escaping to the outside.
-The ejaculation remains normal, except that the sperm lacks sperm.
+The ejaculation remains normal, except that the semen lacks sperm.

 Its effectiveness is very high, without affecting the hormonal balance or sexual relations.
 It should be considered as a definitive contraceptive method, although currently the previous situation can be recovered.